MicrosoftDocs/connected-spaces/articles/get-started.md

+---
+author: alwinv
+description: Learn how to get started with Dynamics 365 Connected Store (public preview) by signing up for the preview, installing the software, and ordering Azure Stack Edge ms.author: alwinv ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Get started with Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+---

-# Get started with Dynamics 365 Connected Store
+# Get started with Dynamics 365 Connected Store (public preview)

-Welcome to Dynamics 365 Connected Store!
+Welcome to the public preview of Microsoft Dynamics 365 Connected Store!
 This article describes the steps required to acquire, install, configure, and use  Dynamics 365 Connected Store.

 1. [Sign up for the public preview](sign-up.md).
 After you're accepted into the public preview program, we'll send you an Azure Stack Edge Gateway device.
 This is also the time to purchase other necessary equipment if you need it (LP cameras and network switch).